mgufrone/laravel-bootstrap/Readme.md

 ## Introduction

 This will make you easier to install Bootstrap Assets on your Laravel apps.
-This repository require [https://github.com/CodeSleeve/asset-pipeline](Asset Pipeline).
+This repository require [Asset Pipeline](https://github.com/CodeSleeve/asset-pipeline).
 We love simple, so i hope this package can get you an easy method to install bootstrap assets.

 ## How to install